 A custodial account is a simple tool, but its application in your world is anything but.
 For the Global Professional, its potential is unlocked only when you shift from a simple savings strategy to a "compliance-first" doctrine that accounts for your global footprint from day one.

-By proactively addressing the critical questions, you neutralize the primary threats.
+By early addressing the critical questions, you neutralize the primary threats.
 You understand that FBAR reporting is a clear directive.
-You recognize the practical hurdles with US brokerages and know how to navigate them.
+You recognize the practical hurdles with US brokerages and know how to handle them.
 Most importantly, you have a framework for mitigating the strategic risk of losing control by treating the custodianship as a formal mentorship.

 A certified financial planner specializing in the unique challenges faced by US citizens abroad.
 Ben's articles provide actionable advice on everything from FBAR and FATCA compliance to retirement planning for expats.